splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-java-k8s.rst

           environment: prd

-    .. tab:: ``values.yaml`` (Instrumentation spec)
+    .. tab:: Instrumentation spec

-      Add the environment variable to the ``instrumentation`` spec as shown in the following example code.
+      Add the environment variable to the ``values.yaml`` instrumentation spec as shown in the following example code.
 This method adds the ``deployment.environment`` attribute to all telemetry data from automatically-instrumented pods.

       .. code-block:: yaml